obscureIT/githubpractice/README.md

 #Myapp
-This is just a persona practice repo for github
+This is just a personal practice repo for github